royward/prolog_compiler/README.md

 # A Proof of Concept for writing a Prolog Compiler

 This guide provides instructions on setting up and using the Prolog compiler within the SWI-Prolog environment.
-The compiler is designed to transpile Prolog code into C++ executables.
+The compiler is designed to transpile Prolog code into C++ executables, for a very small part of the Prolog language.

 ## Prerequisites